 Don’t be a Verification Sucker – Request for Verification is NOT a Substitute for an Answer

+If the debt collector has filed suit, you must defend the lawsuit and file an answer (or appropriate motion) in court.
 If you don’t answer, the debt collector usually gets a default judgment.
 That effectively ends your rights to fight the debt.

 When a debt collector (or creditor) files suit against you, you will have to file an answer in court to avoid a default judgment.
 Many people think all they have to do is “dispute the debt and request verification.”
 The right to verification, however, applies only to collection efforts that are not part of a lawsuit.
 Don’t be a verification sucker – file an Answer and defend yourself.